4d4a5852/rtm_import/README.md

 * import of RTM files in RTM_0101 format
 * for each RTM frame a keyframe is added for every animated bone
+* if Arma Toolbox is installed, import motion vector automatically

 ## Known Issues ##